-- the doors, windows, roof, boot lid and bonnet are closed - vehicles with manual transmission are engaged in 1st gear and have the hand brake (or parking brake) applied (for storage, hand brake must be released if possible)
+- · the doors, windows, roof, boot lid and bonnet are closed - vehicles with manual transmission are engaged in 1st gear and have the hand brake (or parking brake) applied (for storage, hand brake must be released if possible)

-- vehicles with automatic transmission have the transmission selector lever in "P" position and have the hand brake (parking brake) applied (for storage, handbrake must be released) - all electronic equipment is left in the "off" position - · all storage compartments are closed to avoid any power drain on the battery during storage - · the vehicle is not parked on inflammable materials, such as dry grass or leaves - · the seat covers are in a proper position - · the driver seat is pushed back - the door and carpet protectors (if present) are in a proper position.
+- vehicles with automatic transmission have the transmission selector lever in "P" position and have the handbrake (parking brake) applied (for long-term storage, the manual handbrake should be released as long as there is no risk of the vehicle rolling out of position). - all electronic equipment is left in the "off" position - · all storage compartments are closed to avoid any power drain on the battery during storage - the vehicle is not parked on inflammable materials, such as dry grass or leaves - · the seat covers are in a proper position - · the driver seat is pushed back - the door and carpet protectors (if present) are in a proper position.